michaelgabriellson/CICS-hangman/README.md

 ## 📌 Purpose

 This project was developed to gain hands-on experience with COBOL, CICS, DB2, and BMS, focusing on how interactive systems are implemented in a transactional mainframe environment.

+## 🚧 Challenges & Learnings

+- Understanding how CICS handles program flow across multiple executions was initially challenging, especially how each user interaction triggers a new program call.

+- Managing state between interactions required learning how COMMAREA is used to persist data across transactions.

+- Working with BMS maps provided insight into how terminal UIs are built, including how field attributes (PROT, UNPROT, FSET) control user input and screen behavior.

+- Integrating COBOL with DB2 using embedded SQL helped me understand how mainframe applications interact with relational databases.

+- Structuring the application logic into clear sections (input handling, validation, game logic) improved readability and maintainability.